claretivy/GameJam06/README.md

 It is a simple mobile puzzle game.

-Dependencies that are used:
+Dependencies that are used:\n
-  Unity3D
+  Unity3D\n
-  Unity Asset Store
+  Unity Asset Store\n
-  Blender
+  Blender\n